 Bottom on Scroll – canvas will appear at the bottom of the browser window when the user scrolls the page.

-Offset - allows you to space the canvas off of the top or bottom an amount.
-This is helpful if you have multiple canvases that stack at the top or bottom and need to be offset from each other.
+This option allows you to set the space of the canvas off of the top or bottom by a determined amount.
+This is helpful if you have multiple canvases that stack at the top or bottom that need to be offset from each other.

 Scroll Links Under